Identifiers/identifiers-js/README.md

 console.log(typeof id.value)
 // -> 'object'
 /*
-  datetime producs an immutable Date-like object with some of the methods in Date implemented:
+  datetime produces an immutable Date-like object with some of the methods in Date implemented:
   {
     time: number // the unix time value toString() -> same as Date.toString()